 What you must do

-Most work vessels fall under MPI’s 'long-stay' category (plan to be in New Zealand for 21 days or more or visiting places that aren't places of first arrival).
+Most work vessels arriving in New Zealand fall under the CRMS long-stay category.
+Long-stay vessels are those planning to be in New Zealand for 21 days or more, or visiting ports that aren't places of first arrival.

-You'll need to arrange a biofouling inspection by an appropriately qualified provider and provide the evidence to MPI before leaving for New Zealand.
-Evidence may include provider recommendations and evidence of cleaning or treatment of the hull and niche areas.
+For long-stay vessels, arrange a biofouling inspection by an appropriately qualified provider and provide the evidence to MPI before leaving for New Zealand.
+Evidence may include documentation from cleaning or treatment of the hull and niche areas, such as dry docking or in-water cleaning reports.
+This is especially important for vessels coming to New Zealand for extended periods, such as those being brought here permanently.

 Cleaning means the removal of all biofouling (other than a slime layer and gooseneck barnacles) from all hull and niche areas.